Michael and I went to London for a few days in the beginning of February and I finally got around to doing my literary tour of London.

-Start off with Breakfast and Books at the British Library
+Start off your Literary Tour of London with Breakfast and Books at the British Library

 Take the tube to Kings cross and walk 5 minutes to the British Library, which is the second largest library in the world based solely on volume of books.
 The outside of the library doesn’t look particularly beautiful but the beauty lies on the inside.
 The library has rows and rows of books in glass cases that go up and up for what seems like forever.
 The cafe inside has delicious coffee and freshly made croissants.
 Grab some and sit on the impressive bronze benches shaped like books.

 When we went, they were having a Harry Potter exhibit which made me tear up because I’m a mess and always cry when Harry Potter is involved.
 They always have some sort of exhibit going on, so check here before you go to see what’s on.

 Register online for a reader’s pass here, so you can enter into the gorgeous rooms filled with books both new and old– they have first edition copies of English Lit that you can touch as well as old letters, etc. You can’t enter without a reading pass, which, unfortunately, we didn’t know beforehand.

 In order to get a pass, all you have to do is register online and then, when you arrive, go to the second floor and show proof of ID and proof of address (it does not need to be a UK address, just another way to prove your identity).
 It’s free and you have unlimited access to every room –the rare book room especially is something I have to allocate an entire day for next time I’m in London.
 Should be noted that you must be 18 years or older to register.

 This is an optional part of the tour, as usually it’s so crowded that it takes a long time to get to the picture area of the Platform.
 However, you’re already at Kings Cross so, if it’s still early enough, you might be lucky to skip the line.
 Again, I want to do an entire “Harry Potter Tour of London” — let’s leave my review for then.